onboarding-buddy/getting-started/python/README.md

 # Python Getting Started Instructions

-To get started calling the Onboarding Buddy API using the Python library hosted in PyPi please use the following instructions.
-These instructions assume that python is installed and uses a virtual environment.
+To get started calling the OnboardingBuddy API using our Python library hosted in <a href="https://pypi.org/project/onboarding-buddy-client/">PyPi</a>, please use the following instructions.
+These instructions assumes that python is installed on your local machine and uses a virtual environment.

-## Activate environment
+## 1 Activate environment

 ```
 python -m venv venv